-This course builds upon previous learning of the Common Core State English/Language Arts (E/LA) Standards in middle school, introduces students to the study of Writing Analytically, with focus on various analytical heuristics and their implementation, and establishes the skills necessary for a successful progression of learning for advanced high school E/LA course work.
+This course builds upon previous learning of the Common Core State English/Language Arts (E/LA) Standards in middle school and establishes the skills necessary for a successful progression of learning for advanced high school E/LA course work.
 Students will read a variety of texts including but not limited to: non-fiction, novels, plays, poetry, and short fiction.
 Students will write analytical, persuasive, and narrative essays.
-Students choosing this course will actively participate in discussions, read extensively, accept constructive criticism, and work diligently and independently.

 Pre-AP English 10 (10)

 Advanced Placement Language and Composition is a yearlong college level course that culminates in the AP Language and Composition examination.
-Students will cultivate critical thinking by reading a wide variety of fiction and nonfiction texts, and will learn the basic elements of rhetoric.
+Students will cultivate critical thinking by reading a wide variety of fiction and non-fiction texts, and will learn the basic elements of rhetoric.
 The focus of study will be the literal what of the text, the techniques of style underlying the how, and the timeless, universal connections of why.
-Students will focus on three types of essays: synthesis, rhetorical analysis, and argument.
-Students will continue the study of Writing Analytically, with focus on evolving thesis statements and supporting claims with properly cited, complex analysis.

 AP Prep Pre-Calculus (9, 10, 11, 12)

 This course covers the Pre-Calculus content with greater breadth and depth at a college level of rigor.
 Students will continue to build and expand upon their understanding of functions and equations to include quadratic, exponential, logarithmic, polynomial, rational, radical, power, and trigonometric functions.
-A scientific calculator is required.
-The Texas Instrument TI-83 or TI-84 family of graphing calculators is strongly recommended.
+Prerequisite: Completion of Algebra II or Algebra II-Trigonometry.
+Equipment: A scientific calculator and the Texas Instrument TI-83/TI-84 family of graphing calculators is recommended.

 AP Statistics (9, 10, 11, 12)

 This course is designed to offer a continued study of quantitative thinking in the areas of statistics and probability for the serious math student.
 Throughout this course students will be introduced to the major concepts and tools for collecting and analyzing data as it relates to four conceptual themes: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 This course reflects the content of a typical introductory college level statistics course.
 This course may be taken concurrently with another mathematics course offering.
-A scientific calculator is required.
-The Texas Instrument TI-83 or TI-84 family of graphing calculators is strongly recommended.
+Prerequisite: Completion of Algebra II or Algebra II-Trigonometry.
+Other Info: Students are encouraged to take the AP Statistics test in the spring.
+Equipment: A scientific calculator and the Texas Instrument TI-83/TI-84 family of graphing calculators is recommended.

 Pre AP Bio/Chemistry (9)